usc-isi-i2/mowgli-in-the-jungle/README.md

 ### Notes

-* Even though we make efforts to unify the formats across datasets, make sure you understand what each means in the context of the dataset.
-For instance, the introductory sentence is crucial in hellaswag as it gives the entire context; in physicalIQA on the other hand, it is empty and the full information (called "goal" is given in the question sentence).
 * Usually, the question is preceded by some introductory/contextual information which we store in the field `intro`.
 It is probably a good idea to consider these two together in some way.
+* Even though we make efforts to unify the formats across datasets, make sure you understand what each field means in the context of the dataset you are working on.
+For instance, the introductory sentence is crucial in hellaswag as it gives the entire context; in physicalIQA on the other hand, it is empty and the full information (called "goal" is given in the question sentence).
 * Make sure you review the metadata: for instance, the "activity_label" stored for Hellaswag can be very valuable.
 * The social IQA dataset labels are originally one-padded.
 For this reason, I have added an empty zero-th possible answer for each entry.
+This is already taken care of - you should be fine as long as your ssystem does not favor empty answers.
 * As mentioned above, developing your own solution should require *only* a modification of the `make_predictions()` function in `baseline.py`.
 Let me (Filip) know if you find that not to be the case.
-* The bin files should contain everything that is given in the original data.
+* The `.bin` data files should contain everything that is given in the original data.
 * The extraction was performed using the scripts in `parsers` based on the data in `data`.
 You don't need to worry about this process.
 * See `output/` for example predictions by a system.

 ### Additional info (skip): Extraction procedure
 1. `wget` or manually download all Darpa datasets, and unzip them into subfolders of `data`.